Stassi Schroeder Reportedly Feels ‘Like She Has Lost Everything’ After Being Fired For Racist Actions

 A source close to Stassi Schroeder says that the Vanderpump Rules star is reeling after being fired from the show that made her famous.
-As Us Weekly reports, the disgraced reality star is feeling like she has “lost everything” she has worked over the past few years to create.
+As Us Weekly reports, the disgraced reality star is feeling like she has “lost everything” she has worked for over the past few years.

-The Bravolebrity was fired after past racially insensitive behavior was revealed, resulting in her podcast being pulled from all platforms and her Witches of WEHO wine brand being taken off shelves.
-She was also dropped by multiple brands and she parted ways with her public relations firm and publicist.
+The Bravolebrity was fired after past instances of racially insensitive behavior were revealed, resulting in her podcast being pulled from all platforms and her Witches of WEHO wine brand being taken off shelves.
+She was also dropped by multiple brands and parted ways with her public relations firm and publicist.

 “Stassi does feel like she has lost everything she worked so hard for,” the source revealed.
 “Professionally speaking, Vanderpump Rules and her podcast were her main priorities and she loved working on both.”